Blueberry Pumpkin Spice Monkey Bread

 Prepare The Pumpkin Mixture

-• In a small saucepan over medium heat melt together 1 cup packed brown sugar, ¼ butter, ½ cup canned pumpkin, 1 teaspoon vanilla, and 3 ounces cream cheese until melted and smooth.
+• In a small saucepan over medium, add 1 cup packed brown sugar, ¼ butter, ½ cup canned pumpkin, 1 teaspoon vanilla, and 3 ounces cream cheese.
+Heat until melted and smooth.

 Assemble The Monkey Bread